halfdanrump/favorite_tools/README.md

 # favorite_tools
 Tools, packages and so on that I've used in my work and want to remember.

+..this started out as a list of libraries that I just didn't want to forget, but now I'm having fun remembering all the libraries that I've used and loved in the past :)

 # Shell
 - [bat](https://github.com/sharkdp/bat) - A cat(1) clone with wings.
 - [imgcat](https://github.com/eddieantonio/imgcat) for iTerm2 - It's like cat but for images.